 I would really like to become a member of the CSA but I don’t think I can afford it.
 Are there any concessions?

-We really want to enable everyone to have access to healthy, fresh veg so we do offer some subsidies to help with the cost of membership where help is needed.
+We really want to enable everyone to have access to healthy, fresh veg so we invite our members to choose what they pay from four options.

-The way it works is that some members can choose to pay a bit extra for their membership – all those extra bits add up and create the funding to support a subsidy scheme.
+The way it works is that some members can choose to pay a bit extra for their membership – all those extra bits add up and create the funding to support the subsidised shares.

 Can I stop being a member if it’s not for me?